airdcpp-web/airdcpp-extension-settings-js/README.md

 Settings management module for AirDC++ JavaScript extensions.

-See the [airdcpp-create-extension](https://github.com/airdcpp-web/airdcpp-create-extension) starter project for an actual usage example.
+See the [example extensions](https://github.com/airdcpp-web/airdcpp-extension-js/tree/master/examples) and the [airdcpp-create-extension](https://github.com/airdcpp-web/airdcpp-create-extension) starter project for actual usage examples.

 ## Features

-- Keeping the config data in sync with the application
+- Keeping the config data in sync with the API
 - Loading and saving of settings on disk
 - Versioning and data migrations